ua-snap/shiny-apps/cmip3_cmip5/www/help03_plotOptions.md

 In the time series plot, precipitation may be plotted with points, lines, and/or bars.
 For temperature, bars are prohibited.
-Yes, I can force `ggplot` to generate such a graphic, but it does not make much sense and is bad practice time temperature does not have a real zero (unless we're working in Kelvins, which we're not).
+Yes, I can force `ggplot` to generate such a graphic, but it does not make much sense and is bad practice since temperature does not have a real zero (unless we're working in Kelvins, which we're not).
 The app uses bars to plot amounts, not deviations from a mean for instance.
 As such they don't work well for temperature.
 It's certainly impossible to plot the